PAvonK/Cal_Data_Repo/README.md

-# Calvary Church Data Repostiry
+# Calvary Church Data Repository

 This project aims to be a one stop searchable database that accesses all Calvary Family of Churches content.